leon-luna-ray/lds_www/readme.md

-# Luna Dental Studio Org CMS
+# Luna Dental Studio CMS
 ## In develpoment. 🚧
 This is the repository for Luna Dental Studio org site.
-It is a full stack application build on Django and Wagtail CMS.
+It is a full stack application built with Django and Wagtail CMS.

 Current Site: (https://ldswww-production.up.railway.app/)